StephD48/Python-Live-Project/README.md

 Django framework, I also used HTML/CSS and SQlite.
 During this project I gained experience with Azure DevOps.
 I participated in a sprint planning meeting, daily stand-ups and a sprint restrospective.

-In this project I used PyCharm to create my we application about Movie Reviews.
+In this project I used PyCharm to create my web application about Movie Reviews.
 I began creating this app by creating base and home templates in a new folder using block tags and I also added functions to views that render the home page of the application.
 I also registered and created URLs for the apps homepage and linked app homepage by an image on the main application homepage.
 I created a navbar, footer, title and background using HTML,CSS, Bootstrap and Python.
 I then created a functioning create page where the user can add their input that saves to the database through the create template rather than through